Beyond the Beta Lorenz Curve: A New Parametric Family for Poverty and Inequality Estimation: Functional variants of the Beta Lorenz curve

 An extension of (\ref{lco}) is given by the following curve introduced by \citet{sarabia1999}:

 with,

 whose associated Gini index is given by:

-Since our goal is to obtain genuine and flexible Lorenz curves that yield accurate estimates of inequality and poverty measures, we propose Lorenz curves derived from the idea of upper truncated random variables at income $s$.
+Since our goal is to obtain genuine and flexible Lorenz curves that yield accurate estimates across the entire income distribution, we propose a novel model inspired by the properties of upper truncated random variables.
 Let $X$ be a random income variable with CDF $F_X$ and Lorenz curve $L_X$.
 We define $X_s = \{X \mid X \leq s\}$ as the random variable resulting from an upper truncation at income level $s$.
 The Lorenz curve associated with $X_s$ is given by:

+The introduction of the truncation parameter $s$ has a natural economic interpretation that is particularly relevant for poverty measurement.
+Standard Lorenz curve specifications must fit the entire income distribution with a single set of shape parameters, creating a tension between accurately representing the upper tail, where income concentration is highest, and capturing the lower portion of the distribution where poverty is measured.
+In highly unequal societies, this tension is especially acute: the shape parameters are pulled toward accommodating the heavy upper tail at the cost of misrepresenting the bottom of the distribution.
+The truncation parameter $s \in (0, 1]$ resolves this tension by isolating the influence of the upper tail, freeing the remaining parameters to track the curvature of the lower and middle income groups with greater precision.
+Hence, $s$ can be interpreted as a relative income threshold above which the distribution is allowed to behave differently from the bulk of the population.
-This specification can be ordered with respect to the Lorenz ordering in terms of the elasticity of the underlying Lorenz curve (see \citet{sordo2017property}).
-Furthermore, if $F_X$ is replaced by a valid Lorenz curve, the structure of \eqref{truncatedLC} ensures that the resulting function is again a genuine Lorenz curve.

-Our last proposed model is derived from \eqref{truncatedLC} by assuming a power-function CDF for $F_X$, resulting in:
+If $F_X$ is replaced by a valid Lorenz curve, the structure of \eqref{truncatedLC} ensures that the resulting function is again a genuine Lorenz curve.
+Our proposed model is derived from \eqref{truncatedLC} by assuming a power-function CDF, $F_X = x^d$ and Ortega's proposal as a base Lorenz curve.
+This choice for $F_X$ is adopted primarily for analytical tractability rather than as a substantive claim about the functional form of the underlying income distribution.
+The resulting Lorenz curve is given by:

 under the parameter constraints: